ImLunaHey/logger/README.md

 logger.info('User logged in', { userId: '123', action: 'login' });
 ```

-If the `meta` object does not match the `schema`, an error will be thrown.
 If extra keys are included in the `meta` object they will be stripped.

 ### Test Environment